-- 20.B.1.
-Level One Initial Resolution: - 20.B.1.a.
-Presentation of Grievance: Within thirty (30) working days of the knowledge of the alleged violation, a professor who believes that a section of this contract has been violated, must complete the Presentation of Grievance form, including all information required by Section 20.A.10 and submit copies to the manager(s) who is/are the subject of the grievance, the Office of VPHR, and the Faculty Association. - 20.B.1.b.
-Initial Conference: Within ten (10) working days of the Office of VPHR receiving the Presentation of the Grievance form, a meeting will be held, to be attended by the professor, a Faculty Association representative if desired by the professor, the manager(s) who is/are the subject of the grievance, and the Office of Human Resources, who will participate as a facilitator.
-The purpose of this meeting is to resolve the complaint at the initial level.
-The outcome of this meeting shall be noted by the Office of Human Resources on the Presentation of Grievance form as resolved or unresolved along with both parties' signatures.
-A copy of the completed form shall be sent by the Office of VPHR or designee to the Faculty Association, grievant, and manager(s) who is/are the subject of the grievance.
+20.B.1.
+Level One - Informal Resolution:

+- 20.B.1.a.
+Presentation of Grievance: Within thirty (30) working days of the knowledge of the alleged violation, a faculty member who believes that a section of this contract has been violated must complete the Presentation of Grievance form and submit copies to their immediate manager and the Faculty Association. - 20.B.1.b.
+Informal Conference: An informal meeting between the faculty member and their immediate manager shall take place within five (5) working days of the manager receiving the Presentation of the Grievance form.
+The purpose of this meeting is to resolve the complaint in an informal manner.
+The outcome of this meeting shall be noted on the Presentation of Grievance form as resolved or unresolved along with both parties' signatures.
+A copy of the completed form shall be sent to the Faculty Association and Human Resources.